 When Black Dog Salvage was created in 1999, Mike's wife, Susie, suggest the name 'Black Dog' because Molly was always by Mike's side.
 Black Dog Salvage welcomes canine customers and offers discounts for food donations for the SPCA.

 Located near the charming Grandin Village neighborhood of Roanoke and a short drive from Downtown Roanoke, Black Dog Salvage is a great place to include during your Blue Ridge Day.

 The Grandin Village includes many popular restaurants, including the well-known Pop's Ice Cream & Soda Bar, Scratch Biscuit Company, Grace's Place Pizzeria, and Local Roots.
 The Village is also home to the iconic Grandin Theatre, a 1930s non-profit movie theatre that takes you back in time while featuring independent, foreign and mainstream films.

 Black Dog Salvage is easily accessible via the Roanoke Valley Greenway, which winds along the Roanoke River and is a wonderful spot for biking, walking, and jogging.

 Sunday: 11:00am - 4:00pm

 Closed on Easter, Thanksgiving, Christmas, New Year's Day

 Close at 2:00pm on Christmas Eve and New Year's Eve

 Open regular hours on Memorial Day, July 4th, Labor Day, and Columbus Day

-There is a second warehouse located nearby at 629 Ashlawn Street, 24015 that's open Thursday - Saturday from 9:00am to 5:00pm and by appointment.
+There is a second warehouse located nearby at 629 Ashlawn Street, 24015 that's open Monday - Saturday by appointment.